-Science International: are research and medicine threatened by borders?
+Are science and medicine threatened by borders?

-Concerns about support for science as an international collaboration have grown in the past year or so.
+Concerns about support for science as an international collaboration have grown in the past year.
 Many scientists expressed concern before the EU referendum vote about the future of research funding and the ease of movement for researchers and students alike.
 The March for Science embodied the concerns of many, particularly after the election of Donald Trump as US president, that scientific findings would be ignored by the new administration and that a crackdown on immigration would make cooperation more difficult.

 The USA used its German rocket scientists to build its space programme, during which time so many British scientists travelled to the USA to work that in 1963, the term ‘brain drain’ was coined to describe this exodus.
 In 2017, commentators in the UK and the USA are again fearful of a brain drain – only this time, the causes are Brexit and the Trump presidency.